-During the first weeks and months of a relationship, your days might be filled with hours-long conversations and late-night phone calls.
-As the relationship develops, you feel like you simply can’t wait to talk with your new partner, and you eagerly look forward to every opportunity to see them.
+During a relationship's first weeks and months, your days might be filled with extended conversations and late-night phone calls.
+As the relationship develops, you may feel excited about talking with your new partner, eagerly looking forward to every opportunity to see them.

-Many people refer to these feelings of excitement and euphoria as the "honeymoon phase.”
-In these early days, your laughter, lust, and attraction are at their peak.
-While these emotions can last months and even years, the feelings can simmer to a lower intensity – and sometimes, it can feel difficult to communicate the love and appreciation you had for each other in the beginning.
+Some people refer to excitement and euphoria as the "honeymoon phase" of love.
+Your laughter, lust, and attraction may feel at their peak in these early days.
+While these emotions can last months or years for some, the feelings can simmer to a lower intensity over time.

-If you're looking for ways to revitalize your connection and improve your communication, know that you're not alone.
-Many romantic partners navigate the post-honeymoon phase with success – and they ultimately emerge as healthier communicators and more confident conversationalists.
+Communicating can feel challenging as a relationship moves to a more secure stage.
+If you're looking for ways to revitalize your connection and improve communication, know you're not alone.
+Many romantic partners successfully navigate the post-honeymoon phase and may emerge as healthier communicators and more confident conversationalists.

 Common Communication Challenges In Relationships

-In a romantic partnership, you may have experienced some (or all!) of the following barriers, which can lead to communication woes over time:
+In a romantic partnership, you may have experienced some or all of the following barriers, which can lead to communication difficulties over time:

-Fear of judgment: It’s difficult to discuss what actually happened if you're worried about your partner judging your experiences or decisions.
+- Fear of judgment: It can be challenging to discuss the facts of a situation if you're worried about your partner judging your experiences or decisions.

-Silence: It’s okay to request quiet space and time away from your partner.
-However, some people may use silence to avoid discussing a risky topic, or invoke the silent treatment to "punish" a partner for something they did or said.
+- Silence: It can be healthy to request space from your partner.
+However, some people may use silence to avoid discussing a risky topic or invoke the silent treatment to "punish" a partner.

-Loss of trust: If you catch your partner in a lie, it can foster distrust and a fear of dishonesty, which is often heightened by external stressors.
+- Loss of trust: If you catch your partner in a lie, it might foster distrust and fear of dishonesty, which could be heightened by external stressors.

-Lack of time: Healthy communication takes time and intention – and sometimes, busy schedules or unexpected events get in the way.
-If you don't schedule quality time to check in about your days, feelings, and any concerns, you may struggle to maintain an open line of communication with your partner.
+- Lack of time: Healthy communication takes time and intention.
+In some cases, busy schedules or unexpected events get in the way of communication.
+If you don't schedule quality time to check in, you may struggle to maintain an open line of communication with your partner.

-Remember: this is just a handful of possible barriers.
-Every relationship is unique, and many relationships undergo periods when effective communication may seem more challenging or even unattainable.
+Note that the above challenges are only a few possible communication roadblocks.
+Each relationship is unique, and some relationships undergo periods when effective communication may seem more challenging or unattainable.

 How To Improve Communication In Your Relationship